foqrul1/obsidian-notes/SSL.md

 ### Now We Will Learn SSL CERTIFICATE

-for secure our connection using
+for secure our connection using both Symmetric and Asymmetric connection, we can use SSL Certification.
+Because using Sy